kyriakopou/LGPclassifiers/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package contains all the in-house implemented classifiers for the LGP project.
+This package aims to include all in-house implemented classifiers for the LGP project.
 For the moment it includes [Reddy Cell of Origin (COO)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5659841/) and originNet refined Cell of Origin (rCOO) classifiers.